-Shopify is the most recommended store creation platform to use because it’s inexpensive, easy to understand, and intuitive for the services it provides.
+Shopify is the most recommended ecommerce solution to use because it’s inexpensive, easy to understand, and intuitive for the services it provides.
 On top of that, it’s easily scalable.
 So go ahead and create your store on Shopify, there’s a 14-day free trial period.

 The other option is to sell via a marketplace.
 The most obvious choice is Amazon but there are plenty of other online platforms out there which get a lot of traffic.